 VPS hosting is type of service provided by Web hosts.
-Providers may offer unmanaged or managed options and name them differently but, the underlying concept is the same.
+Providers may offer unmanaged or managed options.
+While they may be named differently, the underlying concept is the same.

 A Virtual Private Server (VPS) is a virtual computer system that runs its own own operating system (such as Linux or Windows).

 In practice, a virtual private server functions pretty much the same way a dedicated server does.
-The main differences between them are: a VPS is defined in software and; it is not a physical ‘bare metal’ machine.
+The main differences between them are that: a VPS is defined in software and; it is not a physical ‘bare metal’ machine.

-Although your VPS will share a server with others, the resources available to it (such as memory) are guaranteed.
-This also means that your site security and performance are unlikely to be affected by other users on the same server.
+This means that your virtual machine operates in isolation.
+It also means that your site security and performance are unlikely to be affected by other users on the same server.

 VPS Hosting Advantages

 Root Access – One of the main advantages of virtual private servers (over shared hosting) is that you will usually be granted root (or superuser) access.
 This means you have greater control.
 You can install any software you like and configure it to your liking.

 Dedicated Server Features – In terms of functionality, a VPS is equivalent to a dedicated server.
 Root users have full control of the operating system and how the inner workings of the system operate.

 Lower Pricing – VPS hosting costs less than physical, dedicated, servers with the same specification.